parhamoyan/qutewindow/SECURITY.md

 For security-related questions or concerns:
 - **Email**: parhamoyan@yahoo.com
-- **Subject**: Security Question - QuteWindow
+- **Subject**: Security Question - CuteWindow

-Thank you for helping keep QuteWindow secure!
+Thank you for helping keep CuteWindow secure!